YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 If the file :code:`$ydb_dist/restrict.txt` does not exist, YottaDB does not restrict any facilities.

+If the file exists, a process that has:

+* write authorization to :code:`restrict.txt` has no restrictions;
+* no access to :code:`restrict.txt` is restricted from all facilities for which YottaDB supports a restriction (the above list); and
+* read-only access to :code:`restrict.txt` is restricted from any listed facility unless it is a member of the group specified in the optional group-id following the facility name.

+In addition, a process that has read-only access to :code:`restrict.txt` is restricted from all facilities if any of the below conditions are met.

-Any non-empty lines that do not match the above format cause processes with read-only permissions to behave as if they could not read the file, and YottaDB enforces all restrictions.
+* Any non-empty lines that do not match the above format.
+* Any :code:`<group-name>` mentioned after the facility name is not a valid group name in the system/host.

 Restrictions apply as follows: